Calabi-Yau generalized complete intersections and aspects of cohomology of sheaves: Discussion

 In the version of the vanishing theorem for a single projective space, the vanishing is related to the fact that the~action of the projective linear group $PGL_{n+2}(k)$ on degree $d$ hypersurface in $\mathbb{P}^{n+1}$ induces a morphism which is proper and finite.
 This in turn is useful for the Haar measure of the matrix integrals for $PGL_{n+2}(k)$ \cite{Katz Sarnak}.
 It would be good to understand whether there are generalizations of these relations in the cases of a product of projective spaces.

-Moreover, we proved an identity between configuration matrices for complete intersection Calabi-Yau manifolds.
-The manifolds from the configuration matrices of the two sides of this identity are equivalent at the level of diffeomorphism.
-There are also other types of identities between configuration matrices \cite {Anderson:2015iia,Candelas:1987kf,Berglund:2016yqo}.
-Besides identities, there are other types of relationships between configuration matrices pertaining to deformations and geometric transitions of the varieties \cite {Anderson:2015iia,Berglund:2016yqo}.
-These identities and relationships are important and useful in the classification of gCICY \cite{Anderson:2015iia}.
+Moreover, we proved an equivalence between configuration matrices for complete intersection Calabi-Yau manifolds.
+The manifolds from the configuration matrices of the two sides are birationally equivalent.
+Further, if the manifolds of the both sides have nef canonical bundles and are smooth, then they also have the same Hodge numbers \cite{Ito}.
+There are also other types of equivalences between configuration matrices \cite {Anderson:2015iia,Candelas:1987kf,Berglund:2016yqo}.
+Besides identities and equivalences, there are other types of relationships between configuration matrices pertaining to deformations and geometric transitions of the varieties \cite{Anderson:2015iia,Berglund:2016yqo}.
+These equivalences and relationships are important and useful in the classification of gCICY \cite {Anderson:2015iia}.

 Further, we have identified some involutions of gCICY.
 We identified some fixed point locus of involutions of gCICY, which are curves.
 We considered blow-up of gCICY along the curves, which can produce new Calabi-Yau manifolds.
 The blow-ups along the fixed point locus of the involutions provided new Calabi-Yaus and their variants, which can be useful for string compactification and non-perturbative superpotentials after the compactification.
 This enlarged the range of the construction of Calabi-Yau manifolds, and is important for the moduli space of Calabi-Yau manifolds, in which topologically distinct Calabi-Yau manifolds may be connected to each other by geometric transitions \cite{Reid,Gross}, such as via blowing-downs and blowing-ups.
 And this process of geometric transitions could also involve \cite{Lin:2014lya} non-K{\"{a}}hler Calabi-Yau manifolds, which include complex non-K{\"{a}}hler manifolds with a trivial canonical bundle.